mccrmck/KemperMIDI/README.md

 k.switch( \cabinet, \onOff, 0 )

 // effects can be added using the codes found in the above documentation:
-// note: this interface will change evenutally so symbols can be used instead of integers for MSB and LSB k.fxType( \effectModD, 0, 81  ) // will add a phaser to effects module D
+// this interface will change evenutally to accommodate symbols instead of integers for MSB and LSB k.fxType( \effectModD, 0, 81  ) // will add a phaser to effects module D
 ```